rali-udem/gophi/README.md

 * `*.txt`                   : input AMRs
 * `*.out`                   : input AMRs augmented with output of gophi and baselinegen
 * `*.amr2engtrace`          : full trace of the output of the transformation of a .txt file
-* `*.xlsx`                  : Excel file (AMR, Basegen, reference sent, gophi output) for development or comparative evaluation, conventionaly we add information about the evaluator before `.xlsx`
+* `*.xlsx`                  : Excel file (AMR, Basegen, reference sent, gophi output) for development or comparative evaluation, conventionally we add information about the evaluator before `.xlsx`

 [Guy Lapalme](lapalme@iro.umontreal.ca)